Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Discussion and Future Perspectives

 A central outcome of our analysis is the explicit connection between exchange symmetry and graph structure.
 In conventional graph states generated by $CZ$ gates, permutation symmetry is entirely determined by graph completeness and relies on the undirected nature and mutual commutativity of the interactions.
 By contrast, in graph states generated by the $GR$ operator, antisymmetry emerges only when the underlying graph is both complete and appropriately oriented.
 The directed character of the graph, reflecting the non-commutativity of the $GR$ gates, plays an essential role and has no counterpart in the standard graph-state formalism.

-Together with the complete proof presented in subsection ~\ref{subsec:prova}, these results establish a precise structural correspondence: complete undirected graphs generate fully symmetric states, while complete directed graphs endowed with a hierarchical orientation generate fully antisymmetric states for an odd number of qudits.
+Together with the complete proof presented in the {\it Full Antisymmetry of the State for an Arbitrary Number of Qudits Section,} these results establish a precise structural correspondence: complete undirected graphs generate fully symmetric states, while complete directed graphs endowed with a hierarchical orientation generate fully antisymmetric states.
 This correspondence highlights orientation as a key resource for encoding fermionic exchange statistics within a graph-theoretic language.
 It is important to note that graph states generated by the $GR$ operator are not restricted to fully antisymmetric states, but may also belong to other classes of entangled states.
 For a fixed edge set, different choices of edge orientations lead to distinct quantum states, while preserving the underlying adjacency structure of the graph.
-Moreover, for complete graphs with an even number of qudits, the resulting states remain antisymmetric with respect to the first $n-1$ subsystems.

 Beyond its conceptual implications, the present framework opens several directions for future research.
 From the perspective of quantum information theory, it raises the possibility of extending measurement-based and graph-based protocols to settings involving antisymmetric or mixed-symmetry states.
-From a structural standpoint, an important open question concerns the stabilizer properties of $GR$ generated graph states and their relation to existing stabilizer formalisms.
+From a structural standpoint, an important open question concerns the stabilizer properties of $GR$-generated graph states and their relation to existing stabilizer formalisms.
 More broadly, the graph-based encoding of exchange symmetry introduced here may provide a useful tool for exploring fermionic networks and many-body quantum systems within a unified and transparent graphical framework.